Is Public a Safe Brokerage Firm?

 Public App Investing Rating

-Public offers self-directed accounts.
-It does not offer financial-planning or investment-advisory services.
+Public offers self-directed accounts, and it also has certain advisory-style products through its affiliates.
+It does not provide traditional financial-planning services.
 With a self-managed account, it’s possible to trade the following asset classes:

 • Cryptocurrencies